 This Orange Julius recipe is a creamy drink with a sweet and perfect mixture of vanilla and orange flavors!
 Make this copycat recipe at home for a delicious orange smoothie for breakfast or an afternoon treat.

-I was a teenage mall rat and always made a trip to the food court.
-This Orange Julius recipe is so close to the original with just a few basic ingredients and a blender.
+I was a teenage mall rat who always traveled to the mall food court.
+Along with being popular in the United States, this refreshing treat was also a popular drink in Canada, where I’m from.
+This Orange Julius recipe is close to the original, with just a few basic ingredients and a blender.
+I love to make this copycat Orange Julius recipe with my Grandma’s Cinnamon Coffee Cake for a super sweet breakfast treat.

 - Making this Orange Julius copycat recipe at home is a great way to still indulge in this treat and saves you money making it yourself.